Developer Accidentally Deletes Three-Month of Work With Visual Studio Code

 Re: (Score:2)

-Blaming the victim = bad (Score:2, Informative)
+Blaming the victim = bad (Score:5, Insightful)

 The software redefined the semantics of "discard" without informing the user.
 In Git, discard means "drop pending changes".
 In VS Code, apparently, discard means "delete and purge all historical references --force".
 How the hell can the VS Code devs justify introducing such a dangerous and confusing change?